 - D-Ribose.
 This not-so-common ingredient is a type of naturally occurring carb and factors in the body’s energy production.
 As part of an electrolyte supplement, ribose helps with cramping and stiffness.

 - Taurine.
 Another ingredient that helps with cramps as low taurine levels have been associated with the symptom.
 Apart from symptom relief, taurine helps the body by boosting cell hydration.

 - Citrus.
 Citruses often contain calcium and potassium.
 When combined with salt, citruses help balance the fluid levels in the body.

 Your Solution: PCOS DIVA REVIVE

-PCOS DIVA REVIVE is especially designed to boost hydration, regulate blood pressure, support exercise recovery, and more importantly, replenish lost electrolytes.
-Not only does it contain the ingredients highlighted, it also has quercetin and rutin, two potent antioxidants that not only help fight inflammation and oxidation, but also aid in muscle recovery.
+PCOS DIVA REVIVE is specially designed to boost hydration, regulate blood pressure, support exercise recovery, and more importantly, replenish lost electrolytes.
+Not only does it contain the ingredients highlighted, but it also has quercetin and rutin, two potent antioxidants that not only help fight inflammation and oxidation but also aid in muscle recovery.
 Magnesium and potassium also support systems associated with chronic stress.

 Amy Medling, the best-selling author of Healing PCOS and certified health coach, specializes in working with women with Polycystic Ovary Syndrome (PCOS), who are frustrated and have lost all hope when the only solution their doctors offer is to lose weight, take a pill, and live with their symptoms.
 In response, Amy founded PCOS Diva and developed a proven protocol of supplements, diet, and lifestyle programs that offer women tools to help them gain control of their PCOS and regain their fertility, femininity, health, and happiness.